syrenly/angular-w-bootstrap/README.md

 This is sample app that uses Bootstrap framework, NgClass and NgStyle directives, class dynamic attributes, suffix operators, inline styles.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2 and it is currently at version 17.3.1
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17 and upgraded to version 18

 ⚗️ Unit test implemented.